-Our Board has determined that it is advisable and in the best interests of us and our stockholders, for us to amend our Charter (the Reverse Split Charter Amendment"), to authorize our Board to effect a reverse stock split of our issued and outstanding shares of Common Stock at a specific ratio, ranging from one-for-five (1:5) to one-for-thirty (1:30) (the "Approved Split Ratios"), to be determined by the Board (the 'Reverse Stock Split').
-A vote for this Proposal 3 will constitute approval of the Reverse Stock Split that, if and when authorized by the Board and effected by filing the Reverse Split Charter Amendment with the Secretary of State of the State of Delaware, will combine between five (5) and thirty (30) shares of our Common Stock into one share of our Common Stock.
-If implemented, the Reverse Stock Split will have the effect of decreasing the number of shares of our Common Stock issued and outstanding.
-Because the number of authorized shares of our Common Stock will not be reduced in connection with the Reverse Stock Split, the Reverse Stock Split will result in an effective increase in the authorized number of shares of our Common Stock available for issuance in the future.
+Our Board has determined that it is advisable and in the best interests of us and our stockholders, for us to amend our Charter (the Reverse Split Charter Amendment"), to authorize our Board to effect a reverse stock split of our issued and outstanding shares of Common Stock at a specific ratio, ranging from one-for-two (1:2) to one-for-thirty (1:30) (the "Approved Split Ratios"), to be determined by the Board (the 'Reverse Stock Split").
+A vote for this Proposal 5 will constitute approval of the Reverse Stock Split that, if and when authorized by the Board and effected by filing the Reverse Split Charter Amendment with the Secretary of State of the State of Delaware, will combine between two (2) and thirty (30) shares of our Common Stock into one share of our Common Stock.
+If implemented, the Reverse Split will have the effect of decreasing the number of shares of our Common Stock split will not be reduced in connection with the Reverse Stock Split, the Reverse Stock Split will not be reduced in an effective increase in the authorized number of shares of our Common Stock available for issuance in the future.
 There will be no effect to our current issued and outstanding warrants, (the "Public Warrants").

-The Board approved and recommended seeking stockholder approval of the Reverse Split Charter Amendment on February 22, 2024.
-Accordingly, stockholders are asked to approve the Reverse Split Charter Amendment set forth in Annex B to effect the Reverse Stock Split consistent with those terms set forth in this Proposal 3, and to grant authorization to the Board to determine, in its sole discretion, whether or not to implement the Reverse Stock Split, as well as its specific ratio within the range of the Approved Split Ratios.
-The text of Annex B remains subject to modification to include such changes as may be required by the Secretary of State of the State of Delaware and as our Board deems necessary or advisable to implement the Reverse Stock Split.
+The Board approved and recommended seeking stockholder approval of the Reverse Split Charter Amendment on May 15, 2025.
+Accordingly, stockholders are asked to approve the Reverse Split Charter Amendment set forth in Annex A to effect the Reverse Stock Split consistent with those terms set forth in this Proposal 5, and to grant authorization to the Board to determine, in its sole discretion, whether or not to implement the Reverse Stock Split, as well as its specific ratio within the range of the Approved Split Ratios.
+The text of Annex A remains subject to modification to include such changes as may be required by the Secretary of State of the State of Delaware and as our Board deems necessary or advisable to implement the Reverse Stock Split.